Call us on

 Our defective products experts are currently investigating Sally’s case and hope to help her recover compensation.

-Our specialist personal injury solicitors will provide you with free initial advice on your compensation claim if you have suffered as the result of "mix and match" metal-on-hip implants.
-View our “Mix And Match” Metal-On-Metal Hip Implants Claims page for more information.
+Our specialist medical negligence solictiors will provide you with free initial advice on your compensation claim if you have suffered as the result of a faulty hip replacement.
+See our Metal-On-Metal Hip Replacement Claims page for more details.